 A reborn neighborhood aesthetic and cleaner, safer streets have spurred private investment and driven pedestrian traffic into our Midtown Manhattan area.
 New life has been breathed into a central business district that was once teetering on the brink of disaster.

-Today, more than one million office workers in some of the world’s largest corporations spend their business day in the Grand Central neighborhood.
+Today, more than a quarter million office workers in some of the world’s largest corporations spend their business day in the greater Grand Central neighborhood.
 Our programs and services continue to contribute to record-low crime rates and unmatched ratings for neighborhood cleanliness, all of which attract visitors from around the world, 365 days a year.
 Together with our public and private partners, GCP has made sure that the premier global business destination is right here in Midtown Manhattan.